Lagos corridor into the US

 What this corridor does not include.

-These belong with Nigerian counsel and group advisors who specialise in US entry, and with US counsel on the American side.
-The firm works inside the parameters they set.
-When a marketing decision carries legal, regulatory, or sanctions implications, the firm flags it and defers before execution.
+These belong with Nigerian counsel and group specialists who specialise in US entry, and with US counsel on the American side.
+GMA works inside the parameters they set.
+When a marketing decision carries legal, regulatory, or sanctions implications, GMA flags it and defers before execution.

 Frequently asked.

 Nigerian fintech operators across payments, lending, and digital banking, Nigerian banking adjacencies and tier-one bank-aligned platforms, oil and gas services operators inside the Niger Delta independent producer cohort, Nigerian telecoms and tower-infrastructure firms, agri-food and conglomerate groups, cement and infrastructure operators, Nigerian commercial creative industries adjacent to film and media, and family-office and second-generation industrial capital.
-Fit is confirmed in discovery, not in published sector lists.
+Fit is checked against the concrete US move, not published sector lists.

-No. Nigerian company formation, Central Bank of Nigeria notifications, US LLC or C-corp formation, L-1, E-2, EB-5, and O-1 visa support, transfer pricing, US tax residency, sanctions and OFAC screening, customs and tariff classification, and US banking introductions are handled by the principal's Nigerian counsel and US counsel.
-The firm designs US marketing architecture inside the structure counsel has already put in place.
+No. Nigerian company formation, Central Bank of Nigeria notifications, US LLC or C-corp formation, L-1, E-2, EB-5, and O-1 visa support, transfer pricing, US tax residency, sanctions and OFAC screening, customs and tariff classification, and US banking introductions are handled by the owner's Nigerian counsel and US counsel.
+GMA builds the US website, deck, proof, and follow-up around the legal and tax structure counsel already chose.

 It does not translate by itself.
-The American buyer reads Africa-scale operations as macro context and as a regional flag.
-They do not read it as a US category.
-The work is to surface African past-performance in US-procurement-readable terms, define the US category the firm competes in, name the US peer set, state the US outcome, and build the US-procurement risk architecture, then let the African scale carry behind that frame.
+The American buyer judges Africa-scale operations as macro context and as a regional flag.
+They do not evaluate it as a US category.
+The work is to surface African past-performance in US-procurement-clear terms, define the US category the company competes in, name the US peer set, state the US outcome, and build the US-procurement risk answers, then let the African scale carry behind that frame.
 Past-performance is a benefit, not a position.

 Further on Lagos and the US corridor.